hamk-uas/logistics_sim/README.md

 `pip install -r requirements.txt`

 You need an API key to https://openrouteservice.org/.
-The key should be stored in `/waste_pickup_sim_secrets.py` in the following format (replace # with your key):
+The key should be stored in `/waste_pickup_sim_secrets.py` in the following format (replace # characters with your key):

 `API_key = '########################################################'`